mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Examples:

-	// scroll myElement to the right scroll to the top var myFx = new Fx.Scroll('myElement', {
+	//Scrolls "myElement" to the right edge and then to the bottom. var myFx = new Fx.Scroll('myElement', {
 		duration: 5000,
 		wait: false